 Is there room for improvement of these standard definitions?

 - Body Mass Index changes with Age, obviously in Children but also in Adults.

 - Men and Women are different, so why should adult men and women have exactly the same BMI range?

 - Short adult women have a higher BMI than taller women.

-- Race/ethicity and nationality affect body composition and BMI.
+- Race/ethnicity and nationality affect body composition and BMI.

 - Muscular people, atheletes and bodybuilders particularly (anybody with a high percentage of muscle mass), have high BMI values, but are not fat.

 From the NHANES II survey ( USA 1976-1980 )3, the definitions of ‘Overweight’ and ‘Obesity’ were used until the year 2000. ( You can still use them, if you like.)